apache/flink/docs/dev/table/connect.md

 If no factory can be found or multiple factories match for the given properties, an exception will be thrown with additional information about considered factories and supported properties.

+{% top %}

 Table Schema
 ------------

-The table schema defines the final appearance of a table.
-It specifies the name, type, and the origin of a field.
-The origin of a field might be important if the name of the field should differ from the input/output format.
-For instance, a field `user_name` should reference `$$-user-name` from a JSON format.
+The table schema defines the names and types of columns similar to the column definitions of a SQL `CREATE TABLE` statement.
+In addition, one can specify how columns are mapped from and to fields of the format in which the table data is encoded.
+The origin of a field might be important if the name of the column should differ from the input/output format.
+For instance, a column `user_name` should reference the field `$$-user-name` from a JSON format.
 Additionally, the schema is needed to map column names and types from an external system to Flink's representation.
 In case of a table sink, it ensures that only data with valid schema is written to an external system.

 The following example shows a simple schema without time attributes and one-to-one field mapping of input/output to table columns.